|

 to acknowledge the failure but instead just blow it off as creativity – that is

 monstrous and unforgiveable architectural ego-mania.
 Especially if you reject the idea that buildings should delight our sense of sight, functional worthiness is all that remains.
 Reject that and what is left is absolutely nothing at all.
-As pictured beside, modernism is possibly doing okay with function but still a bit of a dead-end when it comes to form.
+As pictured above, modernism is perhaps doing okay with function, but still a dead-end when it comes to form.

 Keeping moisture out – of rooms, of walls – has been a